Planetbiru/MagicObject/manual/includes/_native-query.md

 6. calling functions
 7. calling procedures and stored procedures

+Native queries do not support multiple database connections.

 ### Parameters

 The parameters accepted by the native query function are as follows: